Money: The Other Identity Thief

-Online hackers and dumpster divers aren’t the only identity thieves out there.
-Give it a chance, and money will steal your identity right out from under your nose.
+Online hackers and dumpster divers aren’t the only threats to your identity.
+Money can be an identity thief — give it a chance, and it will steal your identity right out from under your nose.

 Money impacts our lives in so many way: It rewards us for hard work, and punishes us for poor management.
-With a lot of money, a lot things in life become easier.
+Having money makes a lot things easier.
 When money is scarce, even the most basic elements of human life can become almost unbearable.
 So it stands to reason that money can have a strong impact in our identities.
-After all, it shapes so much of the human experience that it can almost seem to define that experience itself.
+After all, it shapes so much of the human experience that it can seemingly define that experience itself.

 But if you let money define you, bad things will happen.
-If you see yourself as a big-shot because of your big bank account, you risk turning into a greedy hooligan that nobody really wants to be around.
-If you see yourself as a nobody because you don’t don’t have much cash or many fancy things, you’re headed into a dangerous poverty mentality.
+If you see yourself as important because of your big bank account, you risk turning into a greedy jerk that nobody really wants to be around.
+And if you think you’re a nobody because you don’t don’t have many fancy things, you’re headed into a dangerous poverty mentality.

-When we let money tell us who we are, it robs us of the identities that God intended us to have.
-Money can give me an identity, but it will always be a false one.
-And when we begin to see our lives through the lens of that false identity, we develop distorted vision.
+When we begin to see our lives through the lens of that false identity, we develop distorted vision.
 We play the comparison game, failing to see the value in people who do not measure up to us financially.
-Or we see ourselves as less than we are — unable to give, unable to save, unable to use our finances to make a difference in the world around us.
+Or we see reduced, distorted visions of ourselves.
+We become unwilling to give, unwilling to save, unwilling to use our finances to make a difference in the world around us.

-The temptation to embrace money as a false identity is especially strong for people who enjoy a lot of wealth.
-Jesus pointed this out in His conversation with the “rich young ruler” in Luke 18.
-Though this young man had been largely faithful to the Mosaic law, he identified himself by his possessions, and couldn’t bring himself to part with them for the sake of the Kingdom:
+This temptation can prove especially strong for the wealthy.
+Jesus pointed this out in His conversation with the Rich Young Ruler in Luke 18.
+Though this young man had been largely faithful to the Old Testament law, he identified himself by his possessions.
+And couldn’t bring himself to part with them for the sake of the Kingdom:

 When Jesus heard his answer, he said, “There is still one thing you haven’t done.
 Sell all your possessions and give the money to the poor, and you will have treasure in heaven.
 Then come, follow me.”